jpl-vipre/vipre-data/docs/backend_service.md

 - This will all be done in Python to support maintenance and adaptability in the future.
 - `vipre-data` will expose a REST API over http to serve such data requests.
 - Alex will develop a library to perform these on-the-fly calculations that will be called by `vipre-data` when needed.
-- Ryan will provide a draft API spec that outlines some of the data requests he will need to make from the front-end application.
+- Ryan will provide a draft API spec that outlines some data requests he will need to make from the front-end application.
 - Michael will develop a REST API using Python (FastAPI) to answer these requests.